spiral/docs/docs/en/basics/prototype.md

 ## Usage of Prototype Properties

 To use the prototyping abilities of the framework, add `Spiral\Prototype\Traits\PrototypeTrait` to any of your classes.
-Once it's added, your IDE will immediately suggest you available classes and Cycle Repositories:
+Once it's added, your IDE will immediately suggest available classes and Cycle Repositories to you:

 ![IDE Tooltips](https://user-images.githubusercontent.com/796136/67619538-8f0c8c80-f805-11e9-9cd8-0597133bf33a.gif)